halex5000/ld-articles/SDKs/LaunchDarkly SDKs.md

 ### Ok then, why the mobile key?

-While ultimately still be client-side apps, mobile apps have some additional considerations.
+While ultimately they're still considered client-side apps, mobile apps have some additional considerations.
 First, it is a relatively common requirement for a mobile app to be able to connect to multiple LaunchDarkly environments at once, for example different environments for Android and iOS.
 This is something our mobile SDKs support.
-In addition, it is also common for mobile apps to potentially lose a data connection, so our mobile SDKs monitor the connection state to LaunchDarkly.
+In addition, it is also common for mobile apps to potentially lose a data connection, so our mobile SDKs continuously monitor the connection state to LaunchDarkly.

 > For a more detailed discussion of client-side versus server-side SDKs, [check our documentation](https://docs.launchdarkly.com/sdk/concepts/client-side-server-side).